 HeinzTeh / Shutterstock.com

 Most dollar stores carry a selection of canned, boxed and bagged foods that may include many brand names.
 Some stores may even have a grocery section complete with meat and produce.

 While the dollar pricing may seem like a bargain, you could also find many of these items on sale at your grocery store for less.
 In particular, grocery supercenters such as Walmart seem to win the price war for canned and boxed foods.

 Jose Angel Astor Rocha / Shutterstock.com

 In a pinch, dollar store batteries will work just fine, but don’t expect them to run like the brand names.

 Rhett Allain, an associate professor of physics at Southeastern Louisiana University, put Dollar General batteries to the test against Duracell and Energizer products in 2012.
-He discovered the dollar store batteries contained significantly less energy and their voltage drops off quickly, he wrote in Wired.
+He discovered the dollar store batteries contained significantly less energy and their voltage drops off quickly.

-Of course, dollar stores vary widely, but we think your best bet is to stay away from these seven product categories.
-Do you agree?
+Do you agree with our choices?
 Tell us in a comment below or on our Facebook page.